arogi/valhalla-documentation/docker-customize-build.md

 `conf`<br />
 `*.pbf`

-5b.
-Obtain and place your protobuffer data into your repo folder.
+6. Obtain and place your protobuffer data into your repo folder.
+One possible source for such data is: https://mapzen.com/data/metro-extracts/

-6. Edit build.sh to change the image tag name, from:
+7. Edit build.sh to change the image tag name, from:
   `--tag wouldgo/valhalla \`
 	to
   `--tag arogi/valhalla \`

-7. Edit run-valhalla.sh to refer to this new tag (e.g. wouldgo/valhalla to arogi/valhalla).
+8. Edit run-valhalla.sh to refer to this new tag (e.g. wouldgo/valhalla to arogi/valhalla).

 C. Building